john-science/python_for_scientists/classes/13_pandas/lecture_13.md

     10    Michael     Smith      M   37      black     hazel         4
     8     Michael     Smith      M   58   brunette     brown         1

-Notice the order of priority in the sorting here.
+Notice the order of priority in the sorting.
 The three Smiths are last alphabetically for last names.
 But the two Michael Smiths come after Jennifer Smith, because of their first name.
 And finally, one Michael Smith comes after the other due to their ages.

 #### append